peteroupc/peteroupc.github.io/randomfunc.md

 The normal distribution (also called the Gaussian distribution) can model many kinds of measurements or scores whose values are most likely around a given average and are less likely the farther away from that average on either side.

-The following method generates two [normally-distributed](https://en.wikipedia.org/wiki/Normal_distribution) random numbers with mean (average) `mu` (&mu;) and standard deviation `sigma` (&sigma;).
-(In a _standard normal distribution_, &mu; = 0 and &sigma; = 1), using the so-called [Box-Muller transformation](https://en.wikipedia.org/wiki/Box-Muller_ transformation), as further explained in the pseudocode's comments.
-The standard deviation `sigma` affects how wide the normal distribution's "bell curve" appears; the probability that a normally-distributed random number will be one standard deviation from the mean is about 68.3%;
+The following method generates two [normally-distributed](https://en.wikipedia.org/wiki/Normal_distribution) random numbers with mean (average) `mu` (&mu;) and standard deviation `sigma` (&sigma;), using the so-called [Box-Muller transformation](https://en.wikipedia.org/wiki/Box-Muller_ transformation), as further explained in the pseudocode's comments.
+(In a _standard normal distribution_, &mu; = 0 and &sigma; = 1.)
+The standard deviation `sigma` affects how wide the normal distribution's "bell curve" appears; the probability that a normally-distributed random number will be within one standard deviation from the mean is about 68.3%;
 within two standard deviations (2 times `sigma`), about 95.4%, and within three standard deviations, about 99.7%.

     METHOD Normal2(mu, sigma)